rburkholder/vagrant/README.md

  * for VirtualBox settings:,
    * call it 'stretch' in the gui,
    * with 512M memory, 10G drive,
-   * use virtio driver for network,
+   * use virtio driver for network, use NAT as the network type
    * disable floppy and audio
  * I typically use a weekly or daily snapshot iso from https://www.debian.org/devel/debian-installer/
  * while building, some things to do:
    * use expert mode to install,
    * use targeted drivers (which keeps the image smaller),
-   * use vagrant as the install user (which installs sudo, which is used by vagrant)
+   * don't allow root login, use 'vagrant' as the install user (which installs sudo, which is used by vagrant)
    * for partitioning: create 100m /boot on ext4, remainder on / with btrfs (no swap)
-   * deselect all packages, enable the ssh server package,
+   * deselect all packages, enable only the ssh server package,
 * once the build is complete, and the guest has rebooted:
- * create a port forward from 2002 to 22 for the guest (with a NAT network interface) (just put in the two port numbers, no ip addresses required)
+ * create a port forward in the network->advanced settings, from 2002 to 22 for the guest  (just put in the two port numbers, no ip addresses required)
  * from the host:
 ```
 scp -P 2002 scripts/additions.sh vagrant@127.0.0.1:/home/vagrant/